 First stage of a design project

 One core feature of the CPM module is the ability to communicate with all associated stakeholders of a task.
-For example, a designer could read the submitted job spec and leave annotations directly within the workflow as well as tag those whose attention is needed.
+For instance, a designer could read the submitted job spec and leave annotations directly within the workflow, as well as tag those whose attention is needed.

 For design—and pretty much all creative work—the first draft is hardly the final version.
-Therefore, it's important that we intelligently gather feedback to push the process forward.
+So it's crucial that we gather feedback to push the process forward.
 Rather than rely on emails that just loop round and round, or desk chats that almost always interrupt you when you're in the middle of a job, CPM solves the problem by allowing direct annotation on assets in workflows.